 “The directors, whose names are given in paragraph . . . on page . . . of this document collectively and individually accept full responsibility for the accuracy of the information given and certify that to the best of their knowledge and belief there are no facts that have been omitted which would make any statement false or misleading, and that all reasonable enquiries to ascertain such facts have been made and that the PLS/circular contains all information required by law and the JSE Listings Requirements”.

-B29.2 The JSE may require responsibility to be extended to additional persons that have made statements in, or have made contributions to, the PLS and circular, in which case the responsibility statement below must be amended accordingly.
+B29.2 The JSE may require responsibility to be extended to additional persons that have made statements in, or have made contributions to, the PLS and circular, in which case the responsibility statement above must be amended accordingly.
 [6.4]

 B29.3 The PLS and circular must be signed by every director of the applicant (or by his agent or attorney).
 If responsibility has been extended to other person/s , such person/s must also sign the responsibility statement and disclose which portions they take responsibility for.
 [6.5/7B.23]

-B29.4 If the PLS relates to securities issued in connection with a recommended take-over of an issuer (offeree) and the directors accept responsibility for the information given on the issuer in the PLS, then the directors of the offeror may accept responsibility only for the rest of the information in the PLS (the responsibility statement in B8 must be amended accordingly.
+B29.4 If the PLS relates to securities issued in connection with a recommended take-over of an issuer (offeree) and the directors accept responsibility for the information given on the issuer in the PLS, then the directors of the offeror may accept responsibility only for the rest of the information in the PLS (the responsibility statement in B29.1 must be amended accordingly).
 [6.3]

 Expenses